 The Compass Card is Vancouver’s easy reloadable fare card that works on Translink’s entire Skytrain, Bus, West Coast Express and Seabus network.

-Consequently, we strongly recommend Compass Card purchase if you expect to make extensive use of the transit system.
+Consequently, we strongly recommend a Compass Card purchase if you expect to use the transit system extensively.

 Types of Compass Card

-There are three types of Compass Card available for purchase, in addition to the single fare Compass Pass discussed above.
+Three types of Compass cards are available for purchase in addition to the single-fare Compass Pass discussed above.

-The most popular option, the adult Compass Card can be loaded with stored value or pass products (daily or monthly passes).
+- 1) Adult Compass Card: The most popular option, this card can be loaded with stored value or pass products (daily or monthly passes).
+They are available online, at Compass Vending Machines (CVMs), or at select retail locations (see below.)

-The concession Compass Card offers discounted rates of travel for seniors aged 65 and over, children between 5-13 and youth 14-18 with valid photo ID (children under 5 ride free).
+- 2) Concession Compass Card: The concession Compass Card offers discounted rates of travel for seniors aged 65 and over, children between 5-13 and youth 14-18 with valid photo ID (children under five ride free).

-In addition to the traditional card format, the Compass Card is also available in a recently introduced wristband (in both adult and concessionary format).
+- 3) Compass Card Wearables: In addition to the traditional card format, the Compass Card is also available in recently introduced wristband and mini(keychain) versions.
+Both options can be purchased in adult and concessionary formats.

 How do you purchase a Compass Card?